Blackboard Collaborate is an online collaboration platform providing web conferencing, mobile collaboration, instant messaging, and voice authoring.

 Speak and read a language at the same time, or simply create threaded voice discussions about any subject.
 Great for brainstorming and collaborating on almost any topic in any language, instructors and students can post vocal messages with accompanying text into voice-based message boards.

-Beginning in July 2015, SPSU’s Echo 360 license will expire.
+Beginning June 1, 2015, SPSU’s Echo 360 license will expire.
 Please refer to this link for detailed information on content migration.

 The Echo360 system captures and publishes lectures, tutorials, and other instructional materials delivered by faculty.
 Then it provides an on-demand Internet viewing service for students.
 This system captures lectures in real-time digitally, using video and/or audio and then provides links for the instructor to deliver the content to the students.
 The following will help you get started with Echo360: